Personal Professional Development (Public Health and Primary Care) / Course details

 Overview

-The course is aimed at students who have an interest in, or work in, public health and/or primary care or similar settings.
-As public health professionals, it is important to have an understanding of the implications of climate change on health.
+The course is aimed at students who have an interest in, or work in, public health and/or healthcare, local authorities, or other similar settings.
+It is important to have an understanding of the implications of climate change on health.
 The impacts of climate change are already being felt worldwide and they are forecast to escalate over the coming years.
-It will be imperative for public health personnel to understand the challenges that climate change is bringing and to be able to plan and implement preventative measures and services.
-Adaptation of health services and responses to new and potentially novel threats to health that an area, region or country may not have faced before, will be vital.
+It will be imperative to understand the challenges that climate change is bringing and to be able to plan and implement preventative measures and services.
+Adaptation of health and other local services and responses to new and potentially novel threats to health that an area, region or country may not have faced before, will be vital.

-This is an interactive online course.
-Students must work through the online course material.
-Students are encouraged to use the Blackboard discussion boards to ask questions and check their understanding of the course material.
+This is an interactive course.
+Students work through online course material, seminars and discussion tasks.
+Students are encouraged to interact with each other and utilise discussion boards to ask questions and check their understanding of the course material.

 Pre/co-requisites